Ex-US Olympics gymnastics coach with ties to Nassar charged

 LANSING, Mich.
-(AP) — Prosecutors in Michigan filed charges Thursday against a former U.S. Olympics gymnastics coach with ties to disgraced sports doctor Larry Nassar.
+(AP) — A former U.S. Olympics gymnastics coach with ties to disgraced sports doctor Larry Nassar was charged Thursday with two dozen crimes, including sexual assault, human trafficking and running a criminal enterprise.

-Details about the charges against John Geddert were not immediately known.
-But the documents were filed in Eaton County District Court, deputy court administrator Kathy Brooks told The Associated Press.

-Geddert was head coach of the 2012 U.S. women’s Olympic gymnastics team, which won a gold medal.
+John Geddert was head coach of the 2012 U.S. women’s Olympic gymnastics team, which won a gold medal.
 Nassar was the team’s doctor and also treated injured gymnasts at Twistars, Geddert’s Lansing-area gym for elite athletes.

+Geddert, 63, is accused of injuring people for years through forced labor and recruiting minors for forced labor, according to documents filed in an Eaton County court, near Lansing.

+He also is charged with molesting a teen with hands in 2012.
+Authorities said Geddert also lied to investigators in 2016 when he said he had never heard anyone complain about Nassar.

 Michigan Attorney General Dana Nessel scheduled an afternoon news conference.
+A message seeking comment was left with Geddert’s attorney.

 Geddert has insisted he had “zero knowledge” of Nassar’s crimes, although some gymnasts said he forced them to see Nassar and was physically abusive.
 Nassar, who was a doctor at Michigan State University, has been sentenced to decades in prison for sexually assaulting gymnasts at the school and elsewhere as well as possessing child pornography.